-- 5.8.1 Turbine Foundations shall be constructed at each Wind Turbine location. - Turbine Foundations shall be conventional spread footing / gravity-type foundations.
-No alternate Turbine Foundation type, including P&H or rock anchor, shall be utilized without Owner approval.

-[Note to PacifiCorp: any limitations on foundation types?
-We sometimes exclude P&H, but that's entirely an owner preference.
-Please confirm.] - 5.8.3 Turbine Foundations shall be reinforced concrete designed in accordance with Turbine Supplier Project Site Requirements; ASCE/AWEA RP2011 "Recommended Practice for Compliance of Large Land-based Wind Turbine Support Structures"; ACI 318; and other relevant Applicable Standards and Requirements. - 5.8.4 Turbine Foundations shall, at a minimum, be designed using the final geotechnical engineering report, including allowable soil bearing pressure values determined by geotechnical investigation from soil borings at each specific Wind Turbine site and equipment loads provided by the Turbine Supplier.
+- 5.8.1 Turbine Foundations shall be constructed at each Wind Turbine location. - 5.8.2 Turbine Foundations shall be conventional spread footing / gravity-type foundations.
+No alternate Turbine Foundation type, including P&H or rock anchor, shall be utilized without Owner approval. - 5.8.3 Turbine Foundations shall be reinforced concrete designed in accordance with Turbine Supplier Project Site Requirements; ASCE/AWEA RP2011 "Recommended Practice for Compliance of Large Land-based Wind Turbine Support Structures"; ACI 318; and other relevant Applicable Standards and Requirements. - 5.8.4 Turbine Foundations shall, at a minimum, be designed using the final geotechnical engineering report, including allowable soil bearing pressure values determined by geotechnical investigation from soil borings at each specific Wind Turbine site and equipment loads provided by the Turbine Supplier.
 No portion of Turbine Foundations shall be constructed on fill material or within ten (10) feet of a fill slope without Owner approval. - 5.8.5 Turbine Foundations shall include a grounding grid.
-The design and construction of the grounding system in such foundations shall meet or include the following requirements, at a minimum: - (1) Turbine Supplier Project Site Requirements. - (2) Incorporate the recommendations and minimum requirements set forth in the geotechnical engineering report. - (3) Proper grounding of equipment and structures. - (4) Installation of adequate ground for personnel safety, including touch and step potentials (to be demonstrated by Contractor via calculations in the grounding study). - (5) Proper grounding for lightning and surge protection. - (6) Incorporate local resistivity measurements. - (7) A ground resistance $\leq 2 \Omega$.
+The design and construction of the grounding system in such foundations shall meet or include the following requirements, at a minimum: - (1) Turbine Supplier Project Site Requirements. - (2) Incorporate the recommendations and minimum requirements set forth in the geotechnical engineering report. - (3) Proper grounding of equipment and structures.

-- 5.8.6 All local requirements and the NESC shall be adhered to in the grounding design and construction. - 5.8.7 Turbine Foundations shall be designed to have adequate stiffness to maximize the system natural frequency within practical limits. - 5.8.8 Turbine Foundation anchor bolts shall have a minimum projection of two (2) anchor bolt diameters beyond the tightened anchor nuts.
+- (4) Installation of adequate ground for personnel safety, including touch and step potentials (to be demonstrated by Contractor via calculations in the grounding study). - (5) Proper grounding for lightning and surge protection. - (6) Incorporate local resistivity measurements. - (7) A ground resistance $\leq 2 \Omega$. - 5.8.6 All local requirements and the NESC shall be adhered to in the grounding design and construction. - 5.8.7 Turbine Foundations shall be designed to have adequate stiffness to maximize the system natural frequency within practical limits. - 5.8.8 Turbine Foundation anchor bolts shall have a minimum projection of two (2) anchor bolt diameters beyond the tightened anchor nuts.
 Anchor bolts not meeting this requirement may be rejected by Owner. - 5.8.9 Turbine Foundation materials, including rebar, anchor bolts, forms, concrete, and grout, shall comply with the applicable structural requirements in Section 6.0 (Structural Works Specifications) herein.